 We operate a 48-hour cancellation policy for our meetings.
 If a meeting is cancelled over 48-hours advance, there will be no charge.
 If cancelled after the 48-hour period, or you do not attend, the fee is still charged.

 We do recognise that emergencies can and will happen.
 If an emergency has prevented you attending a meeting, we would ask you flag this to us as we may need to consider waiving or reducing the cancellation fee.

 Our hours of work at 09:00 – 17:00 Monday to Friday.

 Should an emergency take place outside of working hours, someone within our team will do their best to assist.
 We understand that matters can arise which are distressing in nature, however in this instance an emergency constitutes risk of emotional or physical danger to a mentee or their family.
 Emergency out of hours work will be invoiced at an hourly rate.

-We are based in Clerkenwell, London and welcome mentees both at our offices and off-site.
+We are based in Bloomsbury, London and welcome mentees both at our offices and off-site.
 We also offer services online, when needed.